brownerd/wudojo-objects-methods/README.md

 #### Date

+I didn't do all of these.
+Just making notes on the basics from this section

 getDate - returns integer between 1 - 31
 getDay - returns integer between 0 - 6
 getFullYear - returns the year